Pa. woman accused in theft of Pelosi laptop on home release as judge cautions what looked like spy thriller may be domestic dispute

 Late Monday, prosecutors charged a California man with stealing the Senate chamber’s gold-fringed American flag as well as papers from the desk of Sen. Mitch McConnell (R-Ky.), then the majority leader, during the breach.

-Tommy Frederick Allan, of Rocklin, Calif., was allegedly recorded outside the Capitol saying he removed the documents he held in his hand from McConnell’s desk, and the distinctive gold-corded flag and flagpole with a gold eagle finial was recovered from him, according to an unsealed FBI charging affidavit.
+Tommy Frederick Allan, of Rocklin, Calif., was allegedly recorded outside the Capitol saying he had removed the documents he held in his hand from McConnell’s desk, and the distinctive gold-corded flag and flagpole with a gold eagle finial was recovered from him, according to an unsealed FBI charging affidavit.
 Information about Allan’s attorney was not immediately available.

 Speaker at Jan.
 5 pro-Trump rally charged with encouraging mob, impeding police during Capitol breach

-Also Monday, a Texas man charged in the attempted insurrection was ordered held without bail after apologizing for urging the assassination of Rep. Alexandria Ocasio-Cortez (D-N.Y.) on Twitter; he blamed former president Donald Trump for his actions.
+Also Monday, a Texas man charged in the attack was ordered held without bail after apologizing for urging the assassination of Rep. Alexandria Ocasio-Cortez (D-N.Y.) on Twitter; he blamed former president Donald Trump for his actions.

 “I am ashamed of my comments,” Garret Miller, 34, of Richardson, Tex., said in a statement released by attorney Clint Broden.
 “I believed I was following the instructions of former president Trump and he was my president and the commander-in-chief.
 His statements also had me believing the election was stolen from him.